AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

+# Stable Diffusion Guide

+I will be going through all the tools in stable diffusion that I think is most important/useful.

+First start by launching auto1111 webui - `stable-diffusion-webui\webui-user.bat`

+# txt2img Generation

-# Basic Settings for WebUI
+## Basic Settings for WebUI

 **Positive prompt**: what you want in your image.
 Default for anime models `masterpiece, best quality, ultra-detailed, illustration, 1girl`